-If you sell products online, or have multiple fulfillment locations, keep in mind that various Internet sales tax rules may apply to your business.
+If you sell products online or have multiple fulfillment locations, keep in mind that various Internet sales tax rules may apply to your business.
 And if you also sell your products through a brick-and-mortar location, separate sales tax regulations will apply to those transactions.

-Sales tax can also be tricky business for Amazon FBA sellers.
+Sales tax can also be a tricky business for Amazon FBA sellers.
 If you store inventory in an Amazon Fulfillment Center, you will owe sales tax in that state.

 Make sure your software and accountant or advisor is up to date on all of the particular sales tax rules that apply to your e-commerce business so you can stay compliant and avoid costly penalties.